-One of the major bottlenecks of MD simulations on GPUs is the transfer of information between the CPU and the GPU.
-A trivial approach to minimize memory transfer is to use the smallest data types possible.
+A trivial approach to minimize memory transfer between the CPU and GPU is to use the smallest data types possible.
 For integer data types, the minimum size of each variable one can choose is determined by the maximum value that it is expected to hold.
 For example, if 8 bits were allocated to assign indices for each bead in an MD simulation, the maximum number of beads in the simulation would be $2^8 = 256$.
 While the minimizing data types limits the size of the system one can simulate, the benefit is the lower latency that results in faster performance.

-One limit to this approach is that the available built-in sizes of data types in C/C++, CUDA, and most other programming languages are limited and fixed.
+One limit to this approach is that the available builtin sizes of data types in C/C++, CUDA, and most other programming languages are limited and fixed.
 Therefore, it is possible, and indeed likely, that the optimal sized data type for a simulation may be either too small to store the necessary information or larger than necessary, leading to wasted space in the form of bits that will never be used and slow down performance.